 A trauma is any significant and negative event very different from our normal experience, requiring resources beyond those usually required.
-Traumatic incidents often involve the threat of death or serious injury.
-Traumas include sexual or other forms of assault, natural disasters, war, accidents, or being a victim of or witness to a crime.
-It is normal to have a range of physical and emotional reactions after an event such as these.
+Traumatic incidents involve actual or threatened death, serious injury, or sexual violence.
+Such incidents can occur in assaults, natural disasters, war, accidents, or being a victim of or witness to a crime.
+It is normal to have a range of physical and emotional reactions for some time after an event such as these.

 REACTIONS TO TRAUMA

 Reactions to trauma depend on a number of factors including:

 - previous exposure to similar events